-Socrates Nicolaidis is in his first season as head women's soccer coach in 2019-20.
+Socrates Nicolaidis is in his second season as head women's soccer coach in 2020-21.

 Nicolaidis joined the Rams' staff as an assistant coach for the 2018 campaign, in which Jefferson finished 7-10-1 and reached the CACC quarterfinals.
 He took over for George Dunbar, who retired after posting a 225-140-42 record (.604) in 20 seasons.
 This is Nicolaidis' second stint with the school after serving on the staff in 2009-10 as a specialist coach.